alexIslander/islander-your-framework/README.md

 # IslanderUiFramework

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

 The pupose of this repository, to have a base project to develope Angular projects.

+Version updates are done regularly atleast with every main Angular release!

 # Getting Started - Local Development